My Summer Car: Development

-My Summer Car is primarily developed by a independent development team consisting of Johannes Rojola ("ToplessGun"/"RoyalJohnLove") and Johannes' wife Kaarina Rojola, with third parties assisting with music and voice overs.
+My Summer Car is primarily developed by an independent development team consisting of Johannes Rojola ("ToplessGun"/"RoyalJohnLove"/"jouhiraketi") and Johannes' wife Kaarina Rojola, with third parties assisting with music and voice overs.
 Closed development and beta testing of the game had been documented as early as December 2013, with snippets of the development's progress seen on Rojola's YouTube channel and Twitter account.
 The game was released as an early access game via Steam's Greenlight program on 24 October 2016.
 Since then, the game has been incrementally updated with new features and overhauls several times.

-A sequel, My Winter Car, was originally announced on 29 May 2020, but the release of the game has been delayed.
-In 2022, the game's developer published cryptically interpretable information about the game's possible release date on Steam.
 On 30 December 2024, an update was released along with an announcement stating that "the game is transitioning away from Early Access", and that a sequel was under active development.

 On 8 January 2025, My Summer Car was officially released from Early Access on Steam along with the release of a new game trailer.